rahulnr7/mint-nfts-bulk-cardano/README.md

 # cardano-mint-nft

-An example of minting nft using cardano-serialization-lib and yoroi-backend to mint an nft to wallet
+An example of minting nft using cardano-serialization-lib and yoroi-backend

 ### Commands
 - fmt: format the code